 Administration - About circuit owners and circuit users

 The 'circuit owner' is an authorized Power User of the ExpressRoute circuit resource.
 The circuit owner can create authorizations that can be redeemed by 'circuit users'.
-Circuit users are owners of virtual network gateways that are not within the same subscription as the ExpressRoute circuit.
+Circuit users are owners of virtual network gateways that aren't within the same subscription as the ExpressRoute circuit.
 Circuit users can redeem authorizations (one authorization per virtual network).

 The circuit owner has the power to modify and revoke authorizations at any time.
 Revoking an authorization results in all link connections being deleted from the subscription whose access was revoked.

 Circuit owner operations

 The circuit owner creates an authorization, which creates an authorization key to be used by a circuit user to connect their virtual network gateways to the ExpressRoute circuit.
 An authorization is valid for only one connection.

 In the ExpressRoute page, select Authorizations and then type a name for the authorization and select Save.